ex-punctis/vtvt/README.md

 scene = new vtvt("canvas1", {grid_res: 16, circle_rad: 0.5, show_eig: false});
 ```

-### Adding regular vectors/lines (not part of the animation sequence)
+### Adding regular vectors/lines (not specific to the animation sequence)

-To add vectors to the animation sequence use the following method:
+To add vectors that are always rendered use the following method:

 ```javascript
 <scene>.addVector([coord_x, coord_y], {<aethetic parameters>});